MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 it is a good practice to isolate the changes you are making and work on one particular topic at a time.
 To do this, you can use something called a **branch** in git.
 Working on branches allows you to isolate particular changes.
-If you make sure that your code works before merging to your main or **main** branch, you will ensure that you always have a working version of code on your `main` branch.
+If you make sure that your code works before merging to your main or master branch, you will ensure that you always have a working version of code on your `main` branch.

 If you followed the set-up instructions, you should be in the `main` branch by default.